 Knowledge and experience

 - At least 12 years of experience in a similar role, including project management and staff supervision experience

-- Research expertise in the areas of conservation of clonal crops in tissue culture and cryopreservation
+- Expertise in research areas relevant to the conservation of clonal crops in tissue culture and cryopreservation

-- Knowledge of international plant genetic resources intellectual property and phytosanitary issues, as well as other legal issues related to relevant international treaties and genebank operations
+- Understanding of international plant genetic resources intellectual property and phytosanitary issues as well as other legal issues related to relevant international treaties and gene bank operations

-- Previous experience in fundraising, proposal preparation and project management
+- Experience in fundraising, proposal preparation and project management

 - Demonstrated ability to publish in international peer-reviewed scientific journals